 Attacks and injuries can happen anywhere.
 However, public and commercial properties have a specific duty of care to keep visitors safe.
 When inadequate security is at play it can leave visitors at risk for robberies, sexual assaults, or muggings.

-If you or a family member was seriously injured on commercial property as a result of negligent security, contact an experienced Las Vegas personal injury lawyer at Cogburn Law Offices for a free case consultation.
+If you or a family member was seriously injured on commercial property as a result of negligent security, contact an experienced Las Vegas personal injury lawyer at Cogburn Law for a free case consultation.

 Nevada Negligent Security Resources:

 - How will I know if security is adequate?

 - How do I prove negligence and liability?

 - When should I hire a negligent security attorney?

 - What is Nevada’s Law against negligent security?